One reds legend for another

 2006 - Council members voted unanimously to award Steven Gerrard the Honorary Freeman of Knowsley Borough, the first time anyone had been so honoured since 1988, and only the fourth person ever to be granted it.

-1972 - Damien Comolli was born in Béziers in France.
-He was appointed Director of Football Strategy in November 2010, and promoted to Director of Football four months later, but left by mutual consent last April.
+1972 – Damien Comolli was born in Béziers in France.
+He was appointed Director of Football Strategy in November 2010, and promoted to Director of Football four months later, but left by mutual consent in April 2012.

 1950 – Winger Peter Spiring was born in Glastonbury.
 He signed from Bristol City for £60,000 in March 1973, but only made it as far as the first-team bench on two occasions, without making it onto the field.
 He left for Luton Town in November 1974, later establishing himself at Hereford United.